RETAIL MARKET STUDY

 Part of the entertainment value was certainly the thrill of the hunt.
 The department stores heads quickly learned that, at certain price points, even the most experienced shopper was willing to buy something they did not really need.
 Why?
 Because the price was simply too good to pass up.

 Today, in the retail market world, new pressures have arrived.
 Specialty stores are on the rise again because shoppers are looking for the unique and unusual.
+And that’s not even taking into account the rising dominance of Amazon, which we’ll get to later.

 Retail Market Expansion